 Dynamic elaboration on the Art & Science of Hazardous Area Protection

-LOWER EXPLOSIVE LIMIT (LEL)—is the lowest percentage by volume of gas (or vapor) in a gas-air mixture that will form an ignitable concentration.
+LOWER FLAMMABLE LIMIT (LFL)—is the lowest percentage by volume of gas (or vapor) in a gas-air mixture that will form an ignitable concentration.
 Below that concentration there is insufficient gas or vapor in the mixture and the gas-air mixture is too lean to be ignited.

-UPPER EXPLOSIVE LIMIT (UEL)—is the highest percentage by volume of gas or vapor in a gas-air mixture that will form an ignitable concentration.
+UPPER FLAMMABLE LIMIT (UFL)—is the highest percentage by volume of gas or vapor in a gas-air mixture that will form an ignitable concentration.
 Above that concentration there is too much gas or vapor in the mixture and the gas-air mixture is too rich to ignite.

 An interesting example: